 The updated SUV has been spotted testing a few times as well.
 The flagship vehicle of the Indian automobile giant, the XUV500 has been a very successful product.
 New launches like the Toyota Innova Crysta, Tata Hexa and Jeep Compass have brought this SUV under quite a lot of pressure.This SUV will now be seen in the form of a facelift and it will come with minor cosmetic changes and some new features.
 The engine will also see an improvement in power and overall, it will a much improved vehicle in terms of fit and finish and also refinement.

 The XUV500 2018 version will not get too many changes in its looks as it is only a facelift, however, the major difference will be in the engine.
 It is expected to be more exciting to drive and also a better value package than before.
+The front fascia will also receive changes like a new headlamp and grille design.
 What will be new in the Mahindra XUV500 facelift?
 Will it be a better buy now?
 Read further to know more.

 |Front suspension||McPherson with Anti-Roll Bar|